apache/nuttx-apps/nshlib/README.txt

 o rmdir <dir-path>

   Remove the specified <dir-path> directory from the mounted file system.
-  Recall that NuttX uses a pseudo filesystem for its root file system.
-The rmdir command can only be used to remove directories from volumes set up with the mount command; it cannot be used to remove directories from the pseudo filesystem.
+  Recall that NuttX uses a pseudo file system for its root file system.
+The rmdir command can only be used to remove directories from volumes set up with the mount command; it cannot be used to remove directories from the pseudo file system.

   Example:
   ^^^^^^^^